 My linen closet is the ONLY in-built storage in our 1970’s brick and tile 3 bedroom home.
-There’s 5 of us living here, plus 3 cats, but I don’t store linen for them.
-So that’s a lot of towels, sheets, duvet covers, spare blankets etc. The linen closet was showing the strain and really, needed an organization makeover.
+There’s 6 of us living here.
+So that’s a lot of towels, sheets, duvet covers, spare blankets etc. to store.
+The linen closet was showing the strain and really, needed an organization makeover.
 A hard working linen closet storage area becomes a jumble of sheets, towels and extra bedding, when it’s not organized

 How To Organize A Linen Closet

 1. Closet Organization Plan

 These are the basic rules for organizing any space in your home!
 Including kids rooms!

 - Declutter and organize the linen to the point that everything fits neatly into the closet storage area.
 No pushing or shoving needed!

 - Only keep what’s in good condition and what I like.
 From experience, I know that if I don’t like the color or feel of a set of sheets I tend to by pass them and use the ones I do like.